sentryco/SearchBarKit/README.md

 # SearchBarKit

-> Sleek searchbar for iPad and macOS
+> Sleek searchbar for iOS and macOS

 ## Features

+- Focus triggers callback and receeded look and feel
+- Text change triggers callback
+- Customizable sizing and color theme (via struct injection)
+- Works for iOS and macOS

 ## Example